 Is a bird free?
 Put it under water and you’ll soon see how free it is.
 A bird will only thrive and flourish in the realm for which it was designed.
 And so it is with us.
-Those who defy the universe law of their Creator and say “I’m my own boss.
-I’m free to do as I like.
-No Deity is going to tell me what to believe, how to behave and when to marry”, have fallen for hell’s lie.
+Those who defy the universal moral law of their Creator and say “I’m my own boss, I’m free to do as I like, no Deity is going to tell me what to believe, how to behave and when to marry”, have fallen for hell’s lie.
 They are slaves to their own corrupt fallen nature.
 They are acting out the essence of sin – which the Bible defines as “lawlessness” (1 John 3:4).

 The most addictive thing in the world is sin.
 It is the anarchic principle that is hard-wired into the soul from birth, and which holds its victims in a vice-like grip.
 Only Christ can deliver from its tyranny and mastery.
-When someone repents and believes the gospel, that is, when they honestly take their place as a guilty rebel before God and receive forgiveness through the sacrifice of Christ on the cross, their old master, sin is deposed from the throne of their life and the Lord Jesus takes control.
+When someone repents and believes the gospel, that is, when they honestly take their place as guilty rebels before God and receive forgiveness through the sacrifice of Christ on the cross, their old master, sin is deposed from the throne of their life and the Lord Jesus takes control.
 Sin no longer has the mastery.
 Paul says of Christians; “having been made free from sin you became servants of righteousness” (Rom 6:18).
-Freedom doesn’t come from saying yes to sin, but from saying no – and yes to Christ.
-True freedom is not the liberty to do whatever you want; it is the ability to do what God wants you to do.
+Freedom doesn’t come from saying yes to sin, but from saying no: and yes to Christ.
+True liberty is not the unfettered ability to do whatever I want, but the freedom to do what God wants me to do.
 It is a divinely given ability made possible by the new birth and the indwelling power of God’s Holy Spirit.
 “If the Son shall make you free, you will be free indeed” (John 8:36).

 This is where’s it’s at!
 This is the life!
 The bright lights of Piccadilly Circus, Times Square and the Las Vegas Strip.
 The fun, the excitement, the razzmatazz! !
 We’re having a great time!
 “Ye shall not surely die”, whispers the devil.
 Sitting waiting for a tram in Amsterdam in 2007 I asked the gentleman next to me why he liked the city.
 “Because it’s alive,” he replied.
 One of Europe’s most decadent cities – alive!
 Another successful lie from hell.

-This disquiet – this angst that is common to all of humanity – results from people living out the contradictory reality of being both physically alive and spiritually dead, at one and the same time.
+This disquiet – this angst that is common to all of humanity – results from people living out the contradictory reality of being, at one and the same time, both physically alive and spiritually dead.
 Made in the image of God, made to know God and enjoy Him forever, humanity fell for the lie that “sin brings life”.
 But it’s all a grand deception.
 Paul describes humanity’s current condition as separated from the life of God and “dead in sins” (Eph 2:5).
 The ‘life’ and ‘fun’ that the world has to offer is but a poor and unsatisfying substitute for the real life forfeited in Eden so long ago.
 It can do nothing more than leave its patrons empty and frustrated.

 Light, Liberty and Life in the Son